Essential Guide

 Everything you need to know - from tipping etiquette to finding hidden gems

-Dining at a paladar is one of Cuba's essential experiences — but the rules are different from restaurants back home.
+Dining at a paladar is one of Cuba's essential experiences - but the rules are different from restaurants back home.
 From navigating prices and tipping to making reservations without internet, here's your complete guide to eating at Cuba's beloved private restaurants.
+To know the food before you arrive, spend time with Eat in Cuba's before you dine.

 Understanding Paladar Pricing